Norberg/pyglet-gui/docs/button.rst

     A :class:`~pyglet_gui.controller.TwoStateController` and :class:`~pyglet_gui.core.Viewer`
     represented as a label and texture drawn on top of each other.

-    :param label: The string written in the button.
+    :param label: A string or a pyglet.text.Document written to the button.
     :param is_pressed: True if the button starts pressed
     :param on_press: A callback function of one argument called when the button is pressed  (optional).